dschadow/CloudSecurity/README.md

 Basic auth credentials are user/secret.

+Starting config server without a profile requires Internet access to read the configuration files from my GitHub repo.
+To use a local configuration instead (e.g. the one in the **config-repo** directory) you have to enable the **native** profile and to provide a file system resource containing the configuration, e.g.

+    spring.cloud.config.server.native.search-locations=file:/var/config-repo/

 ## config-client
 This Spring Boot based web application exposes the REST endpoints `/`, `/users` and `/credentials`.
 Based on the active Spring profile the configuration files used are not encrypted (**plain**), secured using Spring Config encryption